By law every child born in England and Wales must be registered in the district where the birth took place.

 You need to register your baby to get a birth certificate.
 You can then register your baby with a doctor and claim any family-related benefits.

-Birth certificates cost £4 each.
 You'll save time at your appointment if you order and pay for birth certificates online when you book your appointment.
-You can still pay by debit or credit card at the appointment, if you're not sure how many you want.
+You can also pay for certificates with a debit or credit card at your appointment if you're not sure how many you want.
 Please note, we're not able to accept any payments in cash.

 You can make an appointment online to register a birth at: